HunterM6/WeightOnBar/README.md

 # WeightOnBar
-The code fiels for the responsive landing page project
+The code files for the responsive landing page project